awsdocs/amazon-lightsail-developer-guide/doc_source/amazon-lightsail-frequently-asked-questions-faq.md

 **What does certificate management cost?**
 Lightsail certificates and certificate management are free with use of a Lightsail load balancer\.

-**What do Lightsail static IPs cost?**
+**What do Lightsail static IPv4 addresses cost?**
 They're free in Lightsail, as long as you are using them\!
-You don't pay for a static IP if it is attached to an instance\.
-Public IPs are a scarce resource and Lightsail is committed to helping to use them efficiently, so we charge a small $0\.005 USD/hour fee for static IPs not attached to an instance for more than 1 hour\.
+You don't pay for a static IPv4 address if it is attached to an instance\.
+Public IP addresses are a scarce resource and Lightsail is committed to helping to use them efficiently, so we charge a small $0\.005 USD/hour fee for static IPs not attached to an instance for more than 1 hour\.

 **What does data transfer cost?**
 Your instance, database, and content delivery network \(CDN\) distribution plans include a data transfer allowance\.